-The European Commission (EC) has set up the European Port Alliance, which aims to bring together stakeholders to protect ports from drug trafficking and criminal infiltration.
+The European Commission (EC) has established the European Ports Union, aiming to bring together stakeholders to protect ports from drug trafficking and criminal intrusion.

-The alliance was established with the participation of Belgium - the Presidency of the Council of the European Union (EU), member states, port authorities, European associations, EU crime prevention agencies, customs and law enforcement agencies.
+This alliance was formed with the participation of Belgium – the President of the Council of the European Union (EU), member states, port authorities, European associations, anti-crime agencies, customs and law enforcement agencies of the EU.

-According to the European Union (EU) Commissioner for Home Affairs, Ms. Ylva Johansson, the majority of illegal drugs entering the EU are trafficked along maritime routes and 70% of drug seizures take place at EU ports.
+According to the European Union's Commissioner for Home Affairs, Ylva Johansson, the majority of illicit drugs entering the EU are trafficked along maritime routes, and 70% of drug seizures occur at EU ports.

 The EC noted that cocaine seizures in the EU are at record levels, with more than 300 tonnes seized annually in recent years.
-In Belgium alone, authorities seized a record 121 tonnes of cocaine at the port of Antwerp-Bruges in 2023, up 10% from 2022.
+In Belgium alone, authorities seized a record 121 tonnes of cocaine at the port of Antwerp-Bruges in 2023, a 10% increase from 2022.

 DO CAO